-In Biology, additional content will include plating micro-organisms, negative feedback loops, the eye, the brain, and further ecology.
+In Biology, additional content will include plating microorganisms, negative feedback loops, the eye, the brain, and further ecology.
 In Chemistry, additional content will include nanotechnology, more challenging maths in chemistry, fuel cells and batteries, detailed organic chemistry, and ion testing.
 In Physics, additional content will include lenses, static electricity, nuclear fission and fusion, transformers, and space physics.

-The Triple Science option is more rigorous and challenging than the Combined Science course and we reserve the right to make recommendations about options based on performance in KS3 Science, Maths and English.
+As we go into greater depth of the topics covered, the Triple Science option is more rigorous and challenging than the Combined Science course and we reserve the right to make recommendations about options based on performance in KS3 Science, Maths and English.